newrelic/newrelic-cli/docs/cli/newrelic_entity_deployment_create.md

-## newrelic entity changetracker create
+## newrelic entity deployment create

-Create a change to the given entity
+Create a deployment marker for a given entity

 ### Synopsis

-Create a change to the given entity
+Create a deployment marker for a given entity

-The create command marks a change to the given New Relic entity.
+The create command marks a deployment for the given New Relic entity.

 ```
-newrelic entity changetracker create [flags]
+newrelic entity deployment create [flags]
 ```

 ### Examples

 ```
-newrelic entity changetracker create --guid <GUID> --version <1.0.0>
+newrelic entity deployment create --guid <GUID> --version <1.0.0>
 ```

 ### Options